Rove rides again, as a force behind Romney

 It's a dramatic re-emergence for Rove, who resigned as Bush's deputy chief of staff in 2007 amid questions about his role in the firing of a federal prosecutor.

 In an interview with Reuters, Rove described his vision for Crossroads, which he founded with his friend Ed Gillespie in 2010.
-Crossroads - which has received seven-figure donations from several wealthy Republicans - hopes to spend $300 million (186 million pounds) on this election.
+Crossroads - which has received seven-figure donations from several wealthy Republicans - hopes to spend $300 million on this election.

 Beyond helping Romney match Democratic President Barack Obama's vast fundraising effort, Rove said he wants Crossroads to be a permanent figure on the political landscape - a big-money, independent group that works in concert with the Republican Party on strategy and involves its most influential donors.